 This is your life!!!!
-Well it's my life. & it was his life. & it could be your life!
+Well it's my life & it was his life & it could of been your life!
 Right, Lavin?
-We are livin now.
-There's a whole lot of magic with this piece, and I can't say I should be surprised, though I am.
+We are livin.
+There's a whole lot of magic with this, and I can't say I should be surprised, though I am.

 In this episode, the world meets Zuzu, the water juggler.
-How funny that it would be in the season I assigned water to?
-Perhaps wilder, if you watchthe film, Diamond Horseshoe, you will be amazed, perhaps as much as I was, at the abundance of blue.
-I added "Sea" to the "Horseshoe" title for my title, because of the ocean, and also because my ex boyfriend was obsessed with seahorses.
+How funny.
+Perhaps wilder, if you watch the film, Diamond Horseshoe, you will be overwhelmed by an abundance of blue.
+I added "Sea" to the "Horseshoe" because of the ocean & also because my ex boyfriend was obsessed with seahorses.

-Water is in this poem about the past about losing my boyfriend from an uncontrollable force...the GOVERNMENT!
-Definitely the strangest breakup I've ever been through.
+Water is in this poem about the past.
+There was so much water when i lost him to an uncontrollable force GOVERNMENT.
+Definitely the strangest breakup I have ever been through.
 America told my boyfriend he could no longer stay in this country, and we were split up.
-To try and make sense of this world, we did DMT together with friends at a beach, and I decided to filter the experience through this episode of The Muppet Show.
-An amphibian creates DMT, so I circled it together.
+To try and make sense of this world, we did DMT together with friends at a beach.
+I decided to filter the experience through this episode of The Muppet Show, 4 an amphibian creates DMT.

 When I met my ex boyfriend, I was working at a 24 hour diner in San Francisco called Sparky's.
 It had an 80s retro vibe where the jukebox ruled.
-Linda Lavin's Alice worked at Mel's Diner running into the 80s.
+Linda Lavin's Alice worked at Mel's Diner through the 80s.
 In this poem, all the italics are references of 80s songs.
-One can interpret within the poem that these are lyrics being played at the beach on a boom box, perhaps, but here's the lowdown: the first two, and "jolly fellow" are connected only through The Muppet Show, but the rest were hits you might hear on Sparky's jukebox.
+One can interpret within the poem that these are lyrics being played at the beach on a boom box perhaps.
+Here's the lowdown: the first two, and "jolly fellow" are connected only through The Muppet Show, but the rest were hits you might hear on Sparky's jukebox.
 I actually distinctly remember "Lucky Star" playing at The Lexington Club on one of our dates, and I specifically called him, "my lucky star" (I'm so clever).
-I've told him before, and I'll say it again, this ex also happens to look like Prince, and Le Petit Prince was a 'thing' between us, so I also included a line of Antoine de Saint-Exupéry, which works because of The Frog Prince.
+I've told him before, and I'll say it again to no one, this ex also happens to look like Prince, and Le Petit Prince was a 'thing' between the two of us.
+I also included a line of Antoine de Saint-Exupéry, which synced because of The Frog Prince.